Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

-It was in Moscow that Kalman \cite{k} first introduced the notion of a controllable state space system. \begin{definition} A linear finite dimensional system whose evolution is described by
+In 1960, Kalman \cite{k} introduced the notion of a controllable state space system. \begin{definition} A linear finite dimensional system whose evolution is described by

 where the state (or phase) $x:\R \rightarrow \mathbb{C}^\ell$, and input $u: \R \rightarrow \mathbb{C}^m$, are smooth functions of time, and $X:\mathbb{C}^\ell \rightarrow \mathbb{C}^\ell, ~U:\mathbb{C}^m \rightarrow \mathbb{C}^\ell$ are linear maps, is said to be controllable if the following is satisfied: given $x_1, x_2$ in $\mathbb{C}^\ell$, and $t_1, t_2$ in $\R$ with $t_1 < t_2$, there is an input $u$ such that the solution to the above equation with this input satisfies $x(t_1) = x_1, ~x(t_2) = x_2$. \end{definition} This notion was quickly recognised to be fundamental, and on it was built the superstructure of post-war control theory.
-Nonetheless, there were foundational problems with the state space model itself.
+Nonetheless, there were foundational issues with the state space model itself.
 For one, the system's evolution had to be described by first order differential equations; another, more serious problem, was the need to specify, ab initio, a causal structure that declared some signals to be inputs.
 These, and other problems with the Kalman paradigm, were overcome in a spectacular fashion by J.C.Willems \cite{w}, who proposed a far larger class of models for linear dynamical systems, and a definition of controllability which faithfully generalised Kalman's definition.
-To motivate this development, we first make a few comments about the nature of models.\\

-A model is a picture of reality, and the closer it is to reality, the better the picture it will be, and more effective the theory will be that describes this model.
-A model seeks to represent a certain phenomenon whose attributes are certain qualities that are varying with space, time etc. The closest we can get to this reality, this phenomenon, is to take all possible variations of the attributes of the phenomenon, itself, as the model.
+To motivate this development, we first make a few comments regarding the nature of models.
+A model is a picture of reality, and the closer it is to reality, the better the picture it will be, and more accurate will be the theory that describes this model.
+A model seeks to represent a certain phenomenon whose attributes are certain qualities that vary with space, time etc. The closest we can get to this reality, this phenomenon, is to take all possible variations of the attributes of the phenomenon, itself, as the model.
 This collection, considered all together in our minds, is in engineering parlance, the {\it behaviour} of the phenomenon.
+Indeed, paraphrasing Wittgenstein, we could have said: